Dynamsoft/barcode-reader-javascript-samples/hello-world/3.read-video-angular/README.md

-# Hello-world for Angular - Dynamsoft Barcode Reader Sample
+# Hello World Sample for Angular

 [Angular](https://angular.io/) is one of the most popular and mature JavaScript frameworks.
 Check out the following on how to implement Dynamsoft Barcode Reader JavaScript SDK (hereafter called "the library") into an Angular application.

 ## Official Sample

-* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/1.hello-world/3.read-video-angular/dist/hello-world/">Hello World in Angular - Demo</a>
+* <a target = "_blank" href="https://demo.dynamsoft.com/Samples/DBR/JS/1.hello-world/3.read-video-angular/dist/read-video-angular/">Hello World in Angular - Demo</a>
 * <a target = "_blank" href="https://github.com/Dynamsoft/barcode-reader-javascript-samples/tree/main/1.hello-world/3.read-video-angular">Hello World in Angular - Source Code</a>

 ## Preparation